 World Health Organisation (WHO)

-Considering the benefits of breastfeeding and the insignificant role of breast milk in the transmission of other respiratory viruses, a mother [could] can continue breastfeeding.
+Considering the benefits of breastfeeding and the insignificant role of breast milk in the transmission of other respiratory viruses, a mother can continue breastfeeding.
 The mother should wear a medical mask when she is near her baby and perform hand hygiene before and after having close contact with the baby.
+She will also need to follow the other hygiene measures described in this document

-In situations when severe illness in a mother with COVID-19 or other complications prevents her from caring for her infant or prevents her from continuing direct breastfeeding, mothers should be encouraged and supported to express milk, and safely provide breastmilk to the infant, while applying appropriate IPC [infection prevention and control] measures.
+In situations when severe illness in a mother prevents her from caring for her infant or prevents her from continuing direct breastfeeding, mothers should be encouraged and supported to express milk, and the breastmilk provided safely to the infant, while applying appropriate IPC [infection prevention and control] measures.

 La Leche League International

-when any member of the family has been exposed, the infant has been exposed.
-Hence, any interruption of breastfeeding may actually increase the infant’s risk of becoming ill and even of becoming severely ill.
+If someone who is breastfeeding becomes ill, it is important not to interrupt breastfeeding unless it becomes medically necessary.
+When any member of the family has been exposed, the infant has been exposed.
+Any interruption of breastfeeding may actually increase the infant’s risk of becoming ill and even of becoming severely ill.

 Centers for Disease Control and Prevention (CDC)

-– Wear a cloth face covering during expression and wash your hands before touching any pump or bottle parts and before expressing breast milk.
+- Wear a mask during expression and wash your hands with soap and water for at least 20 seconds before touching any pump or bottle parts and before expressing breast milk.

 - Follow recommendations for proper pump cleaning after each use, cleaning all parts that come into contact with breast milk.

-– If possible, expressed breast milk should be fed to the infant by a healthy caregiver who does not have COVID-19, is not at high-risk for severe illness from COVID-19, and is living in the same home.
+- Consider having a healthy caregiver who does not have COVID-19, is not at increased risk for severe illness from COVID-19, and is living in the same home feed the expressed breast milk to the baby.

 Academy of Breastfeeding Medicine